Criterion for a state to be distillable via stochastic incoherent operations

 \section{Distillation criterion under $\text{sIO}$}

+To present the main theorem clearly, we first collect the following useful facts and an example:

-For further discussion, we give the definition of a state being distillable by using sIO (see Fig. 1).
-We say a coherent state $\rho$ is distillable if and only if it can be transformed into some pure coherent state $\varphi$ via some sIO $\Lambda_s$ with nonzero probability.
+(i) We say a coherent state $\rho$ is distillable via sIO if we can transform it into some pure coherent state $\varphi$ via some sIO $\Lambda_s$ with nonzero probability.
 In other words, there is